 “The way the stick is held leaves the fingers, hand and wrist exposed to the ball,” said Dr. Cassidy.
 “And that ball comes in fast and can do quite a bit of damage.”

-Lacrosse injuries are becoming more common, mostly because the sport has increased dramatically in popularity over the past 10 years.
-Today, more than 800,000 young people play lacrosse, according to US Lacrosse, appealing because it provides a faster, more physical game than other spring team sports such as baseball.
+Lacrosse injuries are becoming more common due to its dramatic increase in popularity over the past decade.
+Today, more than 800,000 young people play lacrosse; kids find it appealing due to its more physical nature than other spring team sports.

-“Lacrosse is similar to soccer in that the body pivots a lot from one direction to another and that can cause ankle sprains and knee injuries, like ACL and meniscus tears,” said Matthew Salzler, MD, an orthopedic surgeon in the Sports Medicine and Shoulder Program at Tufts Medical Center.
+Dr. Salzler believes the high-speed nature of these sports is largely to blame.
+“Lacrosse is similar to soccer in that the body pivots a lot from one direction to another and that can cause ankle sprains and knee injuries, like ACL and meniscus tears,” said Dr. Salzler.
 “But lacrosse also has short, high-speed bursts of play, similar to hockey.
 That higher speed can lead to more injuries.”

 Concussions are also associated with lacrosse, the result of body-to-body contact or the athlete hitting the ground.
 Occasionally, Dr. Salzler says an inadvertent stick or ball to the head or face can result in a concussion.